Update One from Dx Revision Watch January, 2012

 When the third and final draft has been published, a notice and links will be posted on my sites with instructions on how to register with the DSM-5 Development site for submitting comment to the Task Force and 13 work groups.

-According to Darrel Kupfer, Vice-Chair of the DSM-5 Task Force, the specific diagnostic categories that received the most feedback in the second public review of draft proposals, earlier this year, were sexual and gender identity disorders, followed closely by somatic symptom disorders and anxiety disorders.
+According to Darrel Regier, Vice-Chair of the DSM-5 Task Force, the specific diagnostic categories that received the most feedback in the second public review of draft proposals, earlier this year, were sexual and gender identity disorders, followed closely by somatic symptom disorders and anxiety disorders.

 Yesterday, December 13, the British Psychological Society (BPS) issued a statement encouraging its members to read and sign up to the Coalition for DSM-5 Reform’s petition.